aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 Please note that this callback is not useful when saving to EPUB because all output parts must be saved into a single container – the .epub file.
 So, stream redirection is not supported, and the effect of renaming is not visible since files are renamed inside the container.

-## Merge the Split Document with Another File {#merge-the-split-document-with-another-file}
+## Merge the Split Document with Another Document {#merge-the-split-document-with-another-file}

-Aspose.Words enables you to merge the output split document with another document to form a new document.
+Aspose.Words allows you to merge the output split document with another document to form a new document.
 This can be called document merging.

 The following code example shows how to merge a split document with another document: